nlathia/nlathia.github.io/_posts/2021-03-27-Embeddings.md

 Solving for this specific ML problem, given the constraints we were working with, involved splitting up what is generally viewed as an ML-only problem (fine-tune a model) into a system design problem.
 That's the biggest lesson we're taking forward, and we regularly ask this question today: how can we break up a big ML problem into smaller, more manageable components?

 The main trend I see from this system is that embeddings are an increasingly valuable part of our ML stack -- we see them everywhere these days.
 As we continue adopting this approach, we're now seeing a bit more complexity.
-For example, we have now started experiment with different encoders, and so need to keep track of _which_ encoder is suitable for what problem, and which encoder each downstream model is expecting embeddings from.
+For example, we have now started experimenting with different encoders, and so need to keep track of _which_ encoder is suitable for what problem, and which encoder each downstream model is expecting embeddings from.

 Much more to come in this space 🚀